SDSilicus/ccda-xslt-vulnerabilities/security-reporting.md

 to the set of Web-based EHR vendors in the US, because those were the systems I thought were most likely to be affected.
-In retrospect, a still-wider circle including international vendors and non-vendor health IT systems may have been better -- but sharing a "private" warning with too large a group becomes impractical. *And becuase patient data were at stake, I believed that responsible disclosure meant getting the word out in a timely way.*
+In retrospect, a still-wider circle including international vendors and non-vendor health IT systems may have been better -- but sharing a "private" warning with too large a group becomes impractical. *Because patient data were at stake and I couldn't tell for sure which systems might be affected, I believed that responsible disclosure argued for getting the word out in a timely fashion.*

 As a practical matter, I downloaded [Melissa McCormack's list of Web-based EHRs](http://www.softwareadvice.com/medical/web-based-emr-software-comparison/),